 The College of Psychologists of Ontario is the governing body for Psychologists and Psychological Associates in Ontario.
-The College’s mandate is to protect the public interest by monitoring and regulating the practice of psychology.
-The College is governed by a Council comprised of seven elected professional members, two to three appointed academic members, and five to eight public members appointed by the Lieutenant Governor in Council.
+The College’s mandate is to protect the public interest by regulating the practice of psychology in Ontario.
+The College is governed by a Council comprised of seven elected professional members, two to three appointed academic members or the profession, and five to eight public members appointed by the Lieutenant Governor in Council.
 In addition, there is one elected, non-voting Psychological Associate member.
 All members of the College Council, whether elected or appointed, represent the public and not the constituency of the district or university from which they were elected or appointed.

-The deadline for nominations is March 1, 2022
+The deadline for nominations was March 1, 2023

 WHY GET INVOLVED?

-Members of the College Council have a direct voice in determining policies, programs and services that ensure the delivery of safe and effective psychological services.
+Members of the Council of the College of Psychologists have a direct voice in determining policies, programs and services that ensure the delivery of safe and effective psychological services.
 Involvement on Council provides members of the College with an opportunity to take an active role in the self-regulation of the profession.
-Members provide insight to Council discussions by drawing upon their wealth of knowledge, expertise, and individual diversity.
-During their three-year term, members will enhance their understanding of the inner workings of College governance and its processes, have an impact on how the profession is regulated, and help shape the future of the profession.
+Members provide insight to Council discussions, drawing upon their wealth of knowledge, expertise, and individual diversity.
+During the three-year term, members will enhance their understanding of the inner workings of College governance and its processes, have an impact on how the profession is regulated, and help shape the future of the profession in Ontario.
 Becoming a Council member is not only an opportunity to take part in important decision-making but to learn new skills and become a leader in the profession.

 WHO SHOULD APPLY?